OAI/Outreach/src/website/blog/2025-12-04-newsletter.md

 ### Events News

-In a change from routine, in this edition of the newsletter we are starting with Events news as our OpenAPI Conference at FOST, the conference formerly known as Apidays, starts December 9!
-This year the OAI Track has been promoted to a full subconference, with a full agenda on December 11.
+We'll start this edition of the newsletter with Events news as our OpenAPI Conference at FOST, the conference formerly known as Apidays, starts December 9!
+This year the OAI Track has been promoted to a full subconference, with a complete agenda on December 11.

 Highlights of the full program at FOST include: